40ants/reblocks/README.md

 checkbox with an anonymous lisp function, attached to its `ONCLICK` attribute.

-The [`weblocks/actions:make-js-action`][b26e] function returns a Javascript code, which calls back a lisp lambda function when evaluated in the browser.
+The [`reblocks/actions:make-js-action`][cb44] function returns a Javascript code, which calls back a lisp lambda function when evaluated in the browser.
-And because `TOGGLE` updates a Task widget, Weblocks returns on this callback a new prerendered `HTML` for this one task only.
+And because `TOGGLE` updates a Task widget, Reblocks returns on this callback a new prerendered `HTML` for this one task only.

 Here is how our app will work now: